 You may receive an email from your previous/old Domain Registrar as well confirming the Domain Transfer away process.
 Follow the steps outlined in their email.
-The Domain Registrar will take two to seven business days to complete the transfer.
+The Domain Registrar will take a number of business days to complete the transfer based on several variables.
 There is nothing Nexcess can do to speed up this Step 3 as the current Domain Registrar controls it.

 Domain Transfer Precautions: Nameservers, DNS, & DNS Zone